Territory Mapping Software

 • Group areas to create your own customer trade areas

-• Create overlapping districts
+• Create overlapping territories

 FIGURE 1: Group areas together such as states and provinces to create sales territories with your data attached.

-FIGURE 3: Create street-based territories such as these districts that are based on the travel time to various stores.
+FIGURE 3: Create street-based territories such as these that are based on the travel time to various stores.

 FIGURE 4: Determine areas of influence based on straight-line distances to identify areas that are under- or over-served.